 How to evaluate solutions and find the right fit for your team #

-In an ideal world, a product team would be able to bring on every tool mentioned in this article for their product development processes.
+In an ideal world, a product team would be able to bring on every tool mentioned in this article for their product development processes and product data management.
 However, for as much as it pains us to say, sometimes we cannot have it all.

 You need to consider a few things when assessing one of the above SaaS tools or any product management software for that matter.